gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 ### Bench Test Mode

-If you wish to test (or use) the Neutrona Wand without a Proton Pack, flash the `NeutronaWand-BenchTest.hex` to the device to enable a special mode which will allow the wand to operation without waiting for a response from the pack.
+If you wish to test (or use) the Neutrona Wand without a Proton Pack, flash the `binaries/wand/extras/NeutronaWand-BenchTest.hex` to the device to enable a special mode which will allow the wand to operation without waiting for a response from the pack.
 This is useful for debugging whether the serial connection is incorrect.